Skip to content

 Table of Contents

-The formal process a company takes to approve or make certain decisions is to pass a resolution.
+A company’s formal process to approve or make certain decisions is passing a resolution.
 When the board or shareholders hold a meeting, they will pass the relevant resolutions at the meeting.
-Sometimes, it is not practical for company directors or shareholders to hold a formal meeting, but the company may need to make a decision or approve certain actions.
+Sometimes, it is not practical for company directors or shareholders to hold a formal meeting, but the company may need to make a decision or approve specific actions.
 However, a company may be able to pass a circulating resolution to approve resolutions without a meeting.
 This article will discuss circulating resolutions, whether your company can pass one and how you can pass one.

 What Is a Circulating Resolution?